Community Health Initiatives

 Singing for the Brain Fermoy members accepting a very generous donation from Fermoy Rotary committee

-If you are interested in finding out more about upcoming classes please check our Fermoy Community Health Project Facebook page or contact Jacinta McCormack on 0858742320.
+If you are interested in finding out more about upcoming classes please contact Jacinta McCormack, Fermoy Community Health Worker on 0858742320.

 Fermoy Community Health Project continues to host the very successful “Introduction to everyday mindfulness” programme.
 Mindfulness is about being aware of the present moment, learning to let go of issues in your past and not focusing on what may or may not happen in the future.
 It also helps us become more aware of our thoughts and feelings, enabling us to manage them rather than allow them overwhelm us.
 Mindfulness is of particular benefit in dealing with anxiety, stress and depression.
 For information about upcoming courses check our Facebook page or contact Jacinta on 085 8742320.

 safeTALK Trainer – Jacinta has been delivering the safeTALK Workshop to clubs and organisations in various locations throughout Cork.
 During safeTALK participants will learn four basic steps to help recognize persons with thoughts of suicide and connect them with suicide helping resources.
 These specific skills are called Suicide Alertness and are taught with the expectation that the person learning them will use them to help reduce suicide risk in their own community.
 Most people with thoughts of suicide don’t truly want to die, but are struggling with the pain in their lives.
 Through their words and actions, they invite help to stay alive; safeTALK- suicide alert helpers are trained to move beyond the common tendencies to miss, dismiss or avoid signs of suicide risk.
 The workshop is FREE and is suitable for anyone over 18 years of age who wants to help prevent suicide and is prepared to become suicide alert.